bdambrosio/AllTheWorldAPlay/README.md

 - It's just plain fun

 Limitations:
 This is very much *Alpha* software.
 In particular, load/save doesn't work yet (high priority, design complete).
 Also, this is not clone and run.
 There are probably hardcoded paths you will need to edit for things like LLM model files, for example.
 It doesn't (yet) know about your GPU config, or, if you are using cloud services, has most of the major direct providers, but not Huggingface or OpenRouterAI or ...
 Finally, it is slow.
 Faster than real-time, probably, IF you use a low-latency LLM provider.
-Many many LLM calls per actor, I've found DeepSeek, while attractively priced, too long latency to be useful once everyone discovered them.
+Many many LLM calls per actor.
+So, for example, I've found DeepSeek, while attractively priced, too long latency to be useful once everyone discovered them.

 ## Installation: